crahal/InterModel_Vigorish/README.md

 A repo to introduce the InterModel Vigorish metric.
 A quick and important note; __full and unreserved accreditation for all of the [R](https://www.r-project.org/) code in this library should go to the magnificent [Ben Domingue](https://github.com/ben-domingue)!__ His repo for this project can be found [here](https://github.com/ben-domingue/binary-prediction).
 A link to the accompanying working paper entitled 'InterModel Vigorish (IMV): A novel approach for quantifying predictive accuracy when outcomes are binary' can be found [here](https://osf.io/preprints/socarxiv/gu3ap/).
 Abstract copied in here:

-  `Understanding the 'fit' of models meant to predict binary outcomes has been a long-standing problem.
-We propose a novel metric---the InterModel Vigorish (IMV)---for quantifying the value of change in predictive accuracy between two systems in the case of a binary outcome.
-The metric is based on an analogy to well-characterized physical systems with tractable probabilities.
-We first translate a baseline prediction of some binary outcomes into a statement about a canonical system---weighted coins---by equating the entropy of the two systems.
-We then use the weighted coin for a baseline prediction to establish a fair bet.
-For a second predictive system that we want to gauge relative to the baseline, we use the notion of expected winnings from a single-blind bet wherein the second weighted coin has replaced the first (the opposing player being blinded to this replacement).
-The resulting quantity has a scale that is both generally applicable and not dependent on the magnitude of the baseline prediction; moreover, it is always a statement about the change in fit relative to some baseline (which can simply be the prevalence) whereas other metrics (e.g., AUC) are stand-alone measures that need to be further manipulated to yield indices related to differences in fit across models.
-As the IMV inherently focuses on differences between models it is similar to likelihood ratio tests or ANOVA-based model comparisons.
-We illustrate the properties of this metric in simulations and its value in empirical applications related to health, political affiliation, and item responses.
-We  also reconsider results from the recent Fragile Families Challenge using the IMV metric.`
+> **Abstract**: Understanding the “fit” of models designed to predict binary outcomes has been a long-standing problem.
+We propose a flexible, portable, and interoperable metric for quantifying the change in accuracy between two predictive systems in the case of a binary outcome, the InterModel Vigorish (IMV).
+The IMV is based on an analogy to well-characterized physical systems with tractable probabilities: weighted coins.
+The IMV is always a statement about the change in fit relative to some baseline—which can be as simple as the prevalence—whereas other metrics are stand-alone measures that need to be further manipulated to yield indices related to differences in fit across models.
+Moreover, the IMV is consistently interpretable independent of baseline prevalence.
+We illustrate the flexible properties of this metric in numerous simulations and showcase its flexibility across examples spanning the social, biomedical, and physical sciences.
 ### ./data/*

 In addition to the simulations (Figures 2d, 3a-3b, and 4a-4d), there are three main empirical/observational data sources used by this project, as detailed below: